rowyio/LLM-Web-Crawler/README.md

 # Web Crawler for LLM Apps

-## Overview

 This playground features working demos for four of BuildShip's scrape nodes, making it easy to extract and gather data from your own websites or other sources.
-This data can then be used as a knowledge base to power your own LLM apps 🤖, or paired with BuildShip's AI Assistant to unlock powerful use cases and enhance your business or services.
+This data can then be used as a knowledge base to power your own LLM apps 🤖, or paired with BuildShip's [AI Assistant](https://docs.buildship.com/ai-assistant/assistant) to unlock powerful use cases and enhance your business or services.

 | Node           | Info                                                                                                                                                                                                                                                                                                                | Documentation                                                                | Template                                                                |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- | ----------------------------------------------------------------------- |